krzysk1/quadcity/README.md

 # quadcity
-Quad City Challenger II long wing for Aerofly FS4
+Quad City Challenger II Long Wing for Aerofly FS4

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
 3D model by Garren Hansen, credit to him.